Andrew Harper: Publications

 Harper was a fine scholar but did not publish a great deal.
 The Book of Deuteronomy in the Expositer's Bible series, published in 1895, gave him a good reputation, as it was widely recognised as a work of great value.
 He also contributed a volume, The Song of Solomon to The Cambridge Bible for Schools and Colleges in 1902.
 His The Hon.
 James Balfour M.L.C., a Memoir, is an interesting record of a leading Melbourne merchant and politician whom Harper had known for nearly 50 years.
 A series of lectures to the Sydney University Christian Union was published under the title Christian Essentials; he printed a few pamphlets, and he also contributed the chapter on "The White Australia Policy" to Australia, Economic and Political Studies, edited by Meredith Atkinson and published in 1920.

 Legacy

 Portraits of Harper are held at the Presbyterian Ladies' College, Melbourne and the Presbyterian Ladies' College, Sydney.
-His contribution to P.L.C Sydney is also recognised in the schools house system, with Harper House.
-St Andrew's College at the University of Sydney features the Harper building named after him.
+His contribution to Presbyterian Ladies' College Sydney is also recognised in the schools house system, with Harper House.
+St Andrew's College at the University of Sydney features the Harper building named in his honour.